Gaspar Aquino de Belén

-Gaspar Aquino de Belén, a native of Rosario, Batangas, was a Filipino poet and translator of the 17th century, known for authoring a 1704 rendition of the Pasyon: a famous work of Christian poetry about the passion, death and resurrection of Jesus, which has circulated in many versions.
+Gaspar Aquino de Belén, a native of Rosario, Batangas, was a Filipino poet and translator of the 17th century, known for authoring Mahal na Passion ni Jesu Christong Panginoon Natin na Tola, a 1704 rendition of the Pasyon: a famous work of Christian poetry about the passion, death and resurrection of Jesus.
+This 980-verse narrative is argued to have been written and first printed in 1703, then made official in 1704.